 A repeat from our 2015 list which was at the federal court of appeal level.
-In this case the Supreme Court dramatically reversed the appeal and federal court to set the law of the land for Federally regulated employers.
+In this case, the Supreme Court dramatically reversed the appeal and federal court to set the law of the land for Federally regulated employers.

-In accordance with Section 240 of the Canada Labour Code (“CLC”), employees with more than one year of service can only be terminated under the following circumstances: 1) for just cause or 2) as a result of a discontinuance of their function.
-When neither of these apply, the employee is considered to be unjustly dismissed and is entitled to reinstatement with back pay under the CLC pursuant to section 242(4).
+In accordance with Section 240 of the Canada Labour Code (“CLC”), employees with more than one year of service can only be terminated under the following circumstances: 1) for just cause or 2) as a result of the discontinuance of their function.
+When neither of these applies, the employee is considered to be unjustly dismissed and is entitled to reinstatement with back pay under the CLC pursuant to section 242(4).

 In Wilson, the Supreme Court of Canada held that, under the CLC, non-unionized and non-managerial, federally-regulated employees are unjustly dismissed if they are terminated without cause and not on the basis of discontinuance of function or lack of work.
 In other words, the CLC only allows federally regulated employees to be dismissed with cause.
 This is even if reasonable notice pay in lieu is provided by the employer.